 For me, I consider a wine a “value wine” if it clocks in at under $15 and tastes like it costs at least twice that.
-One of my all-time favorite value wines is the Perrin et Fils Cotes-du-Rhone, to which I gave an A-, and for which you need only slap down between $8-$10.
+One of my all-time favorite value wines is the Perrin et Fils Cotes-du-Rhone, to which I gave a 91, and for which you need only slap down between $8-$10.
 Not too shabby.

 Here’s a white, from the same part of the world, with similar results.
 The 2008 Vidal-Fleury Cotes-du-Rhone Blanc is 100% viognier, which I have been enjoying tremendously for a few years.
 We have a thing, viognier and I.